miktaew/yet-another-idle-rpg/README.md

 # game-prototype
-probably wont ever be playable
+Probably won't ever be playable.

-requires a server to work, simply opening main file in the browser won't work
+Requires a server to work, simply opening main file in the browser won't work for local use.